 Three Simple Ways to Avoid Eating Too Much Easter Candy

 Apparently, I can't be trusted to buy Easter candy in advance of Easter.
-I've walked down that road and failed.
-I was at Target a couple weeks ago and the Easter section literally sucked me in and the next thing I knew, I was walking out of the store with Twizzlers and jelly beans, and Cadbury Eggs.
+I've walked down that road and totally failed.
+I was at Target a couple weeks ago and the Easter section literally sucked me.
+It was the strangest thing.
+I tried to steer my cart away, but it was like this magical vortex that I couldn't turn away from.
+The next thing I knew, I was walking out of the store with Twizzlers and jelly beans, and Cadbury Eggs.

 If you go in with the mindset that you're not going to eat a single piece of candy, you're just going to be disappointed when your willpower fails and you eat a whole bag of Pull & Peel Twizzlers.
 I speak from experience.
 Compromise with yourself and allow yourself a taste of whatever candy is your favorite, but only a taste.
 Not the whole bag!